 virtualization/vagrant there’s also a

-config folder that you can use to drop configuration files (Check the Getting started section for more information about how to configure Home Assistant).
+config folder that you can use to drop configuration files (Check the Configuration section in the docmentation for more information about how to configure Home Assistant).

-Any changes made to the local directory on your workstation will be available from the Vagrant host, so to apply your changes to the Home Assistant process, just restart it:
+Any changes made to the local directory on your workstation will be available from the Vagrant host, so to apply your changes to the Home Assistant process, just restart it using the provided